Papers Explained 79: DETR

 Matching Cost Function:

-• If ci (target class label) is not empty (∅), the cost includes the negative log-likelihood of the predicted class (ˆpσ(i)(ci)) and a box loss term (Lbox(bi, ˆbσ(i))).
+(target class label) is not empty (∅), the cost includes the negative log-likelihood of the predicted class (ˆpσ(i)(ci)

 Loss Calculation:

-• To address scaling issues in the loss, a combination of L1 loss and generalized Intersection over Union (IoU) loss is used.
-The IoU loss is scale-invariant.
+loss and generalized Intersection over Union (IoU) loss is used.
+The IoU loss is scale-invariant. - The hyperparameters

 DETR architecture